ACM40960/project-LixuanLiu/README.md

 <br />

-- Python Packages
+### Python Packages

   To run the code, a few packages are needed.

   This can be done by from Anaconda or Anaconda Prompt.

-Here I will show the first way.
+  Here I will show how to do it using Anaconda.

-Go to the environment and choose you new environment created in the last step.
+  - Go to the environment and choose you new environment created in the last step.

-choose the `Not Installed` and type in the name of the package you want in the input box.
+  - choose the `Not Installed` and type in the name of the package you want in the input box, such as `tensorflow`.

 ![image](https://github.com/ACM40960/project-LixuanLiu/blob/main/packages.png)